keystonejs/keystone/examples/virtual-field/README.md

 ### `excerpt`

-The `excerpt` field shows using GraphQL arguments.
+The `excerpt` field shows how to add GraphQL arguments to a virtual field.

 ```ts
 excerpt: virtual({